This Father’s Day, we wanted to come up with a project that was easy, kid-friendly, and dad-approved. Behold! The $5 birdhouse.

 Step 2: Dry Fit

 Once the pieces are cut and marked, it’s time to do a dry fit to familiarize yourself with the pieces and how they work together.
 Set the bottom of the birdhouse on a flat surface, and place the four sides around (but not on top of) the bottom.
-The bottom is secured last, and will remain loose until the end.
+The bottom piece is secured last, and will remain loose until the end.

 Bats are more high maintenance than birds, which means this project doesn’t need to be perfectly sealed or temperature-regulated.
 If everything doesn’t fit together completely seamlessly, it’s not the end of the world.
 The biggest thing is making sure the bottom fits inside the four sides.